corsairmarks/combined_silfae_revisited/mod/README.md

     * Polarizing Nexus buildings can store even more energy, and double in capacity when Global Production Strategy is researched (the base game updated Resource Silos this way)
     * Pop categories (social strata) updated with underlying trade multiplier changes
     * All static text moved to localisation
+* 5.1.0 Further enhancements for Stellaris version 3.4 "Cepheus" - add slave cost adjustments for the custom traits

 ## Source Code